jonandergomez/teaa_lab/lab_practices/pract_2/README.md

     In this case the `models-dir` option should refer to a directory in the local filesystem instead of the HDFS because the _Extra-Trees_ do not work in Apache Spark, the only work in local.
     But do not worry, _Extra-Trees_  are fast.

+12. Do the same using `grradient-boosted-trees` instead of `random-forest` or `extra-trees`

+    Be careful, `gradient-boosted-trees` are much slower (i.e., computationally expensive) than previous ones.